 Steve Gormican Chair, Camosun Environmental Technology Program

-“Environmental sustainability is the topic and focus of everything we do, but the students continue to question, to push – they drive change within our program.
+“Sustainability is the topic and focus of everything we do, but the students continue to question, to push – they drive change within our program.
 It is student demand that drives us.”

 “Our program is very focused on environmental sustainability – we live it every day”